dmtbrk/t2-HTTP/README.md

-# Task 1: TCP Client-Server
+# Task 2: HTTP service

 This project is an HTTP service that lets users manage their products.
 User management is provided by [AIexMoran/httpCRUD](https://github.com/AIexMoran/httpCRUD) service.